-Top Things to Do
+Top Things to See and Do

-- Lobsterfest – July marks Lobsterfest, the festival honoring all things crustacean.
-Tourists and locals alike enjoy contests, food, cocktails and music by top DJs and local bands.
+Lobsterfest – July marks Lobsterfest, the festival honoring all things crustacean.
+Tourists and locals alike enjoy contests, food, cocktails, and music by top DJs and local bands.
 There’s also the chance to try every conceivable lobster dish from lobster ice cream to lobster ceviche.

-- The Split – Hurricanes ripped through the island in the 1960’s and 90’s forming “the split” which divides the island.
+The Split – Hurricanes ripped through the island in the 1960’s and 90’s forming “the split” which divides the island.
 On one side of the split are the mangroves of the Caye Caulker Marine Reserve and on the other side you’ll find, well, the inhabited part of the island.
 The Split is great for lounging around, swimming, snorkeling, and just having a drink.

-- Manatee watching – Also known as the “sea cow”, manatees are huge, docile but highly endangered animals.
+Manatee watching – Also known as the “sea cow”, manatees are huge, docile but highly endangered animals.
 There are many tours on the island which will take you to Shallow Caye, an ideal manatee spotting site.

-- Go Snorkeling – The Belize Barrier Reef is just a few minutes from the shores and provides an ideal underwater world for snorkelers to explore.
-The different kinds of coral and species of fish are amazing but it’s best to go with a guide who can point out all the animals.
+Go snorkeling – The Belize Barrier Reef is just a few minutes from the shores and provides an ideal underwater world for snorkelers to explore.
+The different kinds of coral and species of fish are amazing, but it’s best to go with a guide who can point out all the animals.
 The marine reserve is also a popular spot for snorkelers.

-- Take a stroll on Front Street – There are only three ‘real’ streets here, and Front Street happens to be where all of the ‘action’ is.
+Take a stroll on Front Street – There are only three ‘real’ streets here, and Front Street happens to be where all of the ‘action’ is.
 Here you can find restaurants, bar shacks, local artisans selling various crafts, and an odd supermarket.